 Does your HR manager and team influence your company's business strategy and direction?
 Do they contribute to the key corporate discussions about customers, products, and strategy?
 Does your HR manager or director participate in senior-level meetings and planning?
 Do managers seek out their opinion about managing, legal issues, and how to build an employee friendly culture?

-If you can answer yes to these questions, and you also initiate people programs and processes, welcome to the executive boardroom.
-You've made it.
+If you can answer yes to these questions, and your HR team also initiates people programs and processes, welcome to the executive boardroom.
+Your team has made it.
 Congratulations on your career success.

 Ah, yes, you're in the people business, a small business within a company.
 But, you're also in the bigger business of your organization.
 Spend time every day talking with sales, production, quality, and accounting.
 Make sure that you know what is going on in that bigger world.

 Know your customers, the cost of your products and how you're going to meet your monthly sales goals.
 You help the people get what they need to run the business efficiently, profitably, and respectfully in an empowering environment.

 The overall business goals are your goals, too.
 When you make plans for your department, they should be directed to achieving overall business objectives as well as Human Resources goals.
 Developing a performance culture is a goal you'll likely own.

 You contribute to the inventory turns goal, too.
 You supply the best people who are trained in the business, motivated by their work, rewarded by the company, and led by capable management.
 You are knowledgeable about the business and can ask questions that encourage continuous improvement by all.